 Note: We are an outpatient recovery counseling

-Recovery Coaching: This is an individual service that involves the development of a supportive peer relationship with the client.
-With Recovery Coaching we help individuals connect with other individuals and the community in order to develop a network of information and support.
+Recovery Coaching: This is an individual service that involves personal development with a supportive peer relationship.
+We help individuals connect with other individuals and the community in order to develop a network of information and support.
 This is done through shared experiences, helping with independent positive choices, job skills, health and wellness activities, and assessing victories, strengths, and challenges.
 Recovery Coaching is designed to be adapted to each person individually.

 Peer Coaching: This is Recovery Coaching that is done peer to peer.
 We have Certified Peer Specialists on staff to provide this service.
 The peer can relate to situations due to first-hand experience with addictions.
 This coaching is done one to one and designed to meet the individual’s needs.

 Financial Counseling: New Life Mission Inn’s board member, Sarah, is an attorney and professionally trained as a Financial Counselor.
 She provides programs to teach clients basic financial principles such as: budgeting, eliminating debt, saving, avoiding bankruptcy, and taking personal responsibility.
 With her help clients can plan for future financial independence.

 Perry County Family Life Consultant (PCFLC): The PCFLC program provides short-term counseling services for the uninsured and under-insured community members at no cost.
 Apart from child abuse, domestic violence and duty-to-warn situations, services are private and confidential and we address non-recovery/mental health issues.